About Kathak Dance

 At the age of 13, he began teaching dance, and by the age of 28, his mastery of the art form had garnered him the prestigious awards including Sangeet Natak Akademi Award.

-Sitara Devi was a prominent Indian dancer of the classical Kathak style.
-She was born at the day of great Indian festival Diwali in Kolkata in 1920.
-Sitara Devi was born into a Brahmin family from Varanasi who later moved to Kolkata and then Mumbai.
+A prominent Indian dancer of the classical Kathak style.
+She was born on the day of the great Indian festival Diwali in Kolkata in 1920.
+She was born into a Brahmin family from Varanasi who later moved to Kolkata and then Mumbai.
 As her first public performance, she began her dancing career at Mumbai’s Jehangir Hall.

 Her dancing was full of vibrant energy.
 Moreover, she shaped her own unique style by drawing on a trove of themes, poems, and choreography amassed by her father.